 On your Neanthe Bella Palm’s first few days at home, it may lose several leaves, or leaves will turn yellow.
 This is no reason for concern.
 Simple shake off or cut the leaf, and look forward to new and better adjusted leaves to grow.

 To help it grow optimally and evenly, occasionally dust the leaves and rotate the pot by a ¼ turn once a month.
 To maintain its aesthetic shape and height, you may periodically prune it to your liking.

 Parlor Palm grows slowly and steadily reaching two feet tall within a few years, and can ultimately reach up to six feet tall and three feet wide.
 When it grows several new leaves at a time, it will lose one or two leaves from the bottom.
 Even after adjustment, it will occasionally lose leaves.

 Parlor Palms often take many years to reach their full height.
 The speed of your Parlor Palm’s growth depends on a few different factors, the most important being the amount of sunlight it receives.
 In lower-light areas, the Parlor Palm will grow more slowly.

 Temperature & Humidity

 Parlor Palms prefer temperatures between 60 and 85 degrees Fahrenheit, which is similar to the temperatures found in their natural habitat.
 They tend to be more cold-tolerant than other tropical plants and can survive in temperatures as low as 50 degrees for short periods.
 Parlor Palms can live in average humidity, as well.
-Unlike other tropical plants, you don’t have to keep them near a humidifier or mist them every day.
+Unlike other tropical plants, maintaining a highly humid environment is not a necessity.
 However, they may grow better and thrive in a more humid environment.

 Are Parlor Palm Toxic for Pets & Kids?